GHASS19/Euclidean_and_Manhattan_Distances_Case_Study/README.md

 ## 1. Euclidean Distance

-First we made scatter plot of all the euclidean distances of Y and Z in our dataset to our selected location of Y=5, Z=5.
+First I made scatter plot of all the euclidean distances of Y and Z in our dataset to our selected location of Y=5, Z=5.
 The different colors represent the euclidean distance to our selected location.

 ![image](https://user-images.githubusercontent.com/86930309/227797905-5c977390-b9d0-4420-9a3e-be2582ae14e5.png)